osheroff/change-voices-skill/README.md

 Allows for experimenting with different voices contained in the mimic 3 engine

 ## Examples
-* "Speak with a british accent"
-* "Speak with an american accent"
-* "What voices do you have"
 * "Try a different voice"

 ## Credits